32nd Engineer Regiment (Italy): World War II

 During World War II the Royal Italian Army's Sappers School in Civitavecchia formed nine sappers companies, which were equipped and trained to assault fortified positions.
 From 10 August to 30 September 1940 the first four companies were trained, which were numbered 1st, 2nd, 7th, and 8th sappers companies.
-The second training lasted from 5 October to 18 November 1940 and the this time five companies were trained: 3rd, 4th, 5th, 6th, and 9th sappers companies.
+The second training lasted from 5 October to 18 November 1940 and this time five companies were trained: 3rd, 4th, 5th, 6th, and 9th sappers companies.
 The personnel for the 9th Sappers Company was drawn from volunteers of the infantry's Alpini speciality.
 Each company fielded four assault platoons of 41 men per platoon.
 Each assault platoon consisted of two sapper teams, which were equipped with Model 38 submachine guns, hand grenades, and bangalore torpedoes, and two support teams, which were equipped with heavy machine guns and light mortars.
 In January 1941, the 3rd Sappers Company and the 4th Sappers Company were sent Libya to shore up the crumbling Italian 10th Army, which was being annihilated in the British Operation Compass.
 The companies, which had remained in Italy, were then grouped in battalions, the first of which was the XXX Sappers Battalion, which was activated on 15 March 1941, and consisted of the 5th, 6th, and 9th sappers companies.
 On 18 April 1941, the XXXI Sappers Battalion was formed, which consisted of the 1st, 2nd, 7th, and 8th sappers companies.
 On 15 August 1941, the XXXII Sappers Battalion was formed in North Africa with the 3rd Sappers Company and the 4th Sappers Company.